Molecular Diagnosis

 - 6.

-One child with MERRF was found to have two mtDNA deletions in a buccal swab, suggesting an autosomal disorder with multiple mtDNA deletions; however, the causative nuclear gene was not identified [Yorns et al 2012].
+One child with MERRF had two mtDNA deletions identified in a buccal swab, suggesting an autosomal disorder with multiple mtDNA deletions; however, the causative nuclear gene was not identified [Yorns et al 2012].